History of Rice

 A bowl of rice

-Rice is a kind of grain, or grass, like wheat, millet, or barley, which provides carbohydrates to people who eat its seeds.
+May 2016 - Rice is a kind of grain, or grass, like wheat, millet, or barley, which provides carbohydrates to people who eat its seeds.
 It grows wild in south-east Asia.
-People probably first began to farm rice in Thailand, about 4000 BC.
-From there, people learned how to grow rice in southern China (north of Thailand) and in India (west of Thailand).
-Certainly people were growing rice in India in the Harappan period (about 2500 BC) and in China in the late Stone Age (about 3000 BC).
-Rice may have been brought to West Asia and Greece about 300 BC by the armies of Alexander the Great.
+People probably first began to farm rice in southern China, about 6000 BC.
+From there, people learned how to grow rice further south in Thailand and in India.
+By 2500 BC, in the Bronze Age, people were growing rice in the Ganges valley in northern India.
+Rice probably reached West Asia and Greece about 300 BC with Silk Road traders.
+The Greek word for rice comes from the Indian word, vrihi, and all the other European words for rice come from the Greek word.
 By the time of the Roman Empire, people were growing some rice around the Mediterranean Sea, in southern Europe and North Africa including Egypt (but not as much as in China or India).
 By 800 AD, thanks to trade with India and Indonesia, people in East Africa were also growing rice.
-Soon people were growing rice all over southern Africa.
+Soon people were growing rice all over southern Africa, and by the Middle Ages people grew rice in West Africa too.

 Rice paddy in China